 Earlier this year, lawmakers partially funded DHS but deliberately excluded ICE and CBP after they failed to garner enough support to advance.

-Among the many amendments to the ICE and CBP funding package that were rejected by the Senate Friday was the proposal to include SAVE Act provisions as part of the legislation.
+Among the many amendments to the ICE and CBP funding package that were rejected by the Senate Friday was the proposal to include a version of the SAVE America Act as part of the legislation.

 The SAVE Act was first put forward in 2024 by a large group of Republican lawmakers with the purpose of protecting the integrity of U.S. elections in light of the surge in illegal immigration.